husonlab/jloda2/README.md

 Several of the Java programs under guthub.com/husonlab will be refactored to use MAVEN for package management.

-This is in testing phase and will change substantially over the next couple of months (until Dec 2023).
+This is in testing phase and will change substantially over the next couple of months (until April 2024).

+To install in your local maven repository, run:

+``mvn clean install``